jjpe/fetch-rs/README.md

 ## Usage

 **NOTE**: Keep in mind that:
 * This crate is _only_ usable on WASM.
-This means that any crate that uses this `fetch-rs` will stop compiling to native code.
+This means that any crate that uses `fetch-rs` will stop compiling to native code.
 * Because the `fetch` API is inherently `async`, so is this API.
 This property is infectious, meaning that any code using this crate would to well to convert